stancl/tenancy-docs/source/docs/v3/tenancy-bootstrappers.blade.md

 ![The folder structure](https://i.imgur.com/GAXQOnN.png)

-Logs will be saved in `storage/logs` regardless of any changes to `storage_path()`, and regardless of tenant.
+Logs will be saved in `storage/logs` regardless of any changes to `storage_path()` and regardless of the tenant.

 ### Storage facade

 The bootstrapper also makes the `Storage` facade tenant-aware by suffixing the roots of disks listed in `config('tenancy.filesystem.disks')` and by overriding the roots in `config('tenancy.filesystem.root_override')`.

 The root of each disk listed in `config('tenancy.filesystem.disks')` will be suffixed.
-Doing that alone could cause unwanted behavior since Laravel does its own suffixing, so the filesystem config has the `root_override` section which lets you override the disk roots **after** tenancy has been initialized:
+Doing that alone could cause unwanted behavior since Laravel does its own suffixing, so the filesystem config has the `root_override` section, which lets you override the disk roots **after** tenancy has been initialized:

 ```php
 // Tenancy config (tenancy.filesystem.root_override)